AdobeDocs/analytics-2.0-apis/data-repair.md

 1. WARNING: Use of the Data Repair API permanently deletes existing Adobe Analytics data.
 We recommend a careful approach to executing the repair to minimize accidental deletion.
 Read through this document before using the Data Repair API.

+1. The Data Repair API will only accept repair requests that start within the last 36 months and end prior to the current month.

+1. The Data Repair API does not currently support jobs for report suites enabled with Cross-Device Analytics.

+1. Only one job at a time can be running per report suite.

 1. While the Data Repair process is running, it is possible for an Adobe Analytics report -- referencing the same variable indicated in the Data Repair job and across the same timeframe -- to temporarily return "Unspecified" for